 1. tskewz is the minimum time between a falling WCLK edge and a rising RCLK edge to guarantee that EF will go HIGH (after one RCLK cycle plus tref).
-If the time between the falling edge of WCLK and the rising edge of RCLK is greatly and the rising edge of RCLK cycle.
+If the time between the falling edge of WCLK and the rising edge of RCLK is edge one extra RCLK cycle.

-2. REN = LOW.
+$\overline{REN} = LOW.$

-3. First data word latency = tskew1 + 1treclk + treF.
+First data word latency = tskew1 + 1tRCLK + tREF.

-4. RCS = LOW, WSDR = HIGH and RSDR = HIGH.

-5. RCLK must be free running for EF to update.
+\overline{RCS} = LOW, \overline{WSDR} = HIGH and \overline{RSDR} = HIGH.
+RCLK must be free running for \overline{EF} to update.

 Figure 14.
-Read Cycle, Empty Flag and First Data Word Latency in x20 DDR to x10 SDR with Bus-Matching and Rate-Matching (IDT Standard Mode)
+Read Cycle, Empty Flag and First Data Word Latency in x40DDR to x10SDR with Bus-Matching and Rate-Matching (IDT Standard Mode)

-1. tskew1 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that FF will go HIGH (after one RCLK cycle plus treF).
-If the time between the rising edge of WCLK and the rising edge of RCLK is edge of RCLK is and the rising edge of RCLK and the rising edge of WCLK and the rising edge of RCLK is the rising edge of RCLK is the rising edge of RCLK is the rising edge of WCLK and the rising edge of RCLK is the rising edge of WCLK and the rising edge of RCLK is the rising edge of RCLK is the rising edge of RCLK is the rising edge of WCLK and the rising edge of RCLK is the rising edge
+1. tskewr is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that EF will go HIGH (after one RCLK cycle plus tref).
+If the time between the rising edge of WCLK and the rising edge of RCLK is edge of RCLK or edge or